ozanMSFT/pytorch-wiki/Dev-Infra-Office-Hours.md

 **Come to the Pytorch Dev Infra Office Hours for help!**

-The Pytorch Dev Infra team is hosting office hours every [Friday at 10AM PST (zoom link)](https://fb.zoom.us/j/97659913934?pwd=cmxlcEgxNmZJckd2dTBUVWdRZkY3Zz09) or reach out to us at our [Workplace Group](https://fb.workplace.com/groups/807199250440942)
+The Pytorch Dev Infra team is hosting office hours every [Friday at 10AM PST (zoom link)](https://fb.zoom.us/j/97659913934?pwd=cmxlcEgxNmZJckd2dTBUVWdRZkY3Zz09) or tag @pytorch/pytorch-dev-infra.
+You can also reach out to us internally at our [Workplace Group](https://fb.workplace.com/groups/807199250440942).

 ## Who are we?